GIScience/gis-training-resource-center/content/Module_8/en_qgis_remote_sensing_raster_theory.md

 5.	**GeoPackage (.gpkg)**: Open format for storing geospatial data, supports raster and vec-tor.

-## Use and Sources of Raster Data in the Humanitarian Sector
+## Use and Sources of Raster Data in the Humanitarian Sector <a id="use-and-sources-of-raster-data-in-the-humanitarian-sector"></a>

 In the humanitarian sector, many different types of raster data are used in various application areas.
 The most important grid types include population grids, which can form the basis for calculating the exposure of the population to a natural hazard like floods, or precipitation grids, which can significantly help to understand droughts.